Table of Contents

 6. Increase coaching and mentoring

-Having leaders at all levels coaching their direct reports regularly addresses workers' needs and preferences across various skills and job levels.
+Having leaders at all levels regularly coaching their direct reports addresses workers' needs and preferences across a range of skills and job levels.
 Leaders and managers flourish when their leaders are prepared and equipped to provide solid and well-informed guidance on ongoing job performance, development needs, enhancement opportunities, career choices, and direction.

 Sadly, the number of companies relying on coaching for leadership development (and having a coaching culture) has dropped significantly over the past 5-10 years from 79% to 67%.
 Similarly, organizations that rely on external coaches working with their executives, senior leaders, and HiPos have dropped from 53% to 44%.

-That said, the trend is counterintuitive, as leaders who report receiving quality coaching from their direct supervisor are 4.3X more likely to report that they have a clear leadership development path and, perhaps more impressive, 2.7X more likely to feel accountable for being an effective leader.
+That said, the trend is counterintuitive: leaders who report receiving quality coaching from their direct supervisor are 4.3X more likely to report having a clear leadership development path and, perhaps more impressively, 2.7X more likely to feel accountable for being an effective leader.

 Leadership development priorities should be viewed from a longer lens, as the quality of their development is only part of their experience as organizational leaders.
 Frustrations over decision-making autonomy, burdensome administrative processes, under-resourced teams, and inadequate talent management below them can lower their engagement and limit their productivity.
 With those in mind, other crucial strategies can simplify their lives and allow a focus on the most impactful leadership development priorities.